Sudhanshu1304/2048_BOT/README.md

 <br>

- This Algorithm Basically Takes in the Present values in the 2048 GAME  and then It Places in the Background it  gets the best Possible Move Which Will Minimize the Size Of the Game (Basically Increase the Score ) But it have a drawback that there are many Possible move which will Minimize the Game But It many a times Separates the Possibles Paires due to Which we will Not Get the Best Possible Score .
+ This Algorithm Basically Takes in the values in the Present GAME State and then It Plyes in the Background to  gets the best Possible Move Which will Minimize the Size Of the Game (Basically Increase the Score ) But it have a drawback that there are many Possible move which will Minimize the Game But  many a times Separates the Possibles Paires due to Which we will Not Get the Best Possible Score .

  <br>